 - Be recommended for the scholarship by the dean or director of the graduate social work program.

 - Have completed (or be about to complete) their first year of graduate studies in social work and be prepared to enter their second year in the program in the fall semester.
 Students who have been admitted to a one-year advanced standing program beginning in the fall also are eligible.

-- Demonstrate a commitment to pursuing a career in providing mental health services to underserved/underrepresented individuals and their communities in Texas upon obtaining their master’s degree.
+- Demonstrate a commitment to pursuing a career in providing mental health services to underserved or underrepresented individuals and their communities in Texas upon obtaining their master’s degree.

 - Self-identify the need to receive this award.
 The need or financial hardship should be addressed in the student’s personal statement.

-- Erika Alcala, University of Texas at El Paso
+- Genesis Guillen, The University of Texas at San Antonio

-- Catherine Baeza, University of Texas at San Antonio
+- Cynthia Jimenez, The University of Texas at El Paso

-- Shana Rubenstein, University of Texas at Austin
+- Carly Snyder, The University of Texas at Austin

 - Erika Villarreal, The University of Texas Rio Grand Valley

 Stephany Bryan, Program Officer and Consumer & Family Liaison